 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D3100 provides a higher video resolution than the D5000.
 It can shoot video footage at 1080/24p, while the D5000 is limited to 720/24p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The D3100 and the D5000 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (95%), but the viewfinder of the D3100 has a higher magnification than the one of the D5000 (0.53x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Nikon D3100 and Nikon D5000 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 So how do things add up?
 Is the Nikon D3100 better than the Nikon D5000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.